andrewchambers/promcron/README.md

 `promcron` is cron service which can also export prometheus metrics.

 Because `promcron` uses a simple and robust time keeping algorithm, it is not suited for thousands of jobs, but in exchange is able to detect time keeping anomalies which are exported as a metric.

+How `promcron` handles some edge cases:

+- If a job is overdue, `promcron` logs it, but does not run it.
+- If time jumps forward more than 60 seconds, `promcron` may miss jobs but attempts to log them and export time anomaly metrics.

 ## Example